Immigration Law: The Shortening of the Residence Permit is Permissible in Case of Separation of Spouses.

 The immigration authority subsequently shortened the validity of the residence permit.

-By decision of 02.02.2016, the defendant shortened the validity period of the residence permit retroactively to 10.02.2016 (Item 1).
-The extension of the residence permit under § 31 AufenthG or the issuance of a new residence permit for other reasons was refused (Item 2).
-The plaintiff was ordered to leave the federal territory within thirty days of the decision becoming enforceable (Item 3).
-In case of a culpable and significant overstay of the departure deadline, a re-entry and residence ban for up to one year was threatened (Item 4).
-If the plaintiff failed to leave the country on time, deportation to Turkey or another state willing or obliged to accept him was threatened (Item 5).
+The judgement underlines how important it is to act in good time in the event of a divorce.
+Only those who remain active can safeguard their possible right to stay after divorce.
+By decision dated 2 February 2016, the defendant subsequently shortened the period of validity of the residence permit to 10 February 2016 (No. 1).
+The extension of the residence permit in accordance with Section 31 AufenthG or the granting of a new residence permit for other reasons was rejected (No. 2).
+The applicant was ordered to leave the federal territory within thirty days of the enforceability of the decision (No. 3).
+In the event of culpable and significant failure to comply with the departure deadline, a threat was made that an entry and residence ban could be imposed for a period of up to one year (No. 4).
+In the event of failure to leave the country on time, deportation to Turkey or another country willing or obliged to take back the person concerned was threatened (No. 5).

 Husband sues against the administrative decision and the threatened deportation